raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>4</td>
     <td>Manned Earth Orbital</td>
     <td>Launches a spacecraft and crew into Earth orbit.
-This is a milestone step for the Lunar Flyby.<br/>
+An orbital is a milestone step for the Lunar Flyby.<br/>
 As seen on Vostok 1, 2, Voskhod 1, and Mercury 6, 7, 8, 9</td>
   </tr>
   <tr>